-National Design Guide emphasises that successful development depends upon a movement network that makes connections to destinations, places, and communities, both within the site and beyond its boundaries.
-A well-designed movement network defines a clear pattern of streets that:
+The National Model Design Code expands on the ten characteristics of good design set out in the National Design Guide23.
+The National Design Guide details the government's priorities and provides a common overarching framework for design.
+One of the ten characteristics is 'Movement', and the National Design Guide emphasises that successful development depends upon a movement network that makes connections to destinations, places, and communities, both within the site and beyond its boundaries.
+A welldesigned movement network defines a clear pattern of streets that:

-- is safe and accessible for all; - functions efficiently to get everyone around, takes account of the diverse needs of all its potential users and provides a genuine choice of sustainable transport modes; - limits the impacts of car use by prioritising and encouraging walking, cycling and public transport, mitigating impacts and identifying opportunities to improve air quality; - promotes activity and social interaction, contributing to health, well-being, accessibility, and inclusion; and - incorporates green infrastructure, including street trees to soften the impact of car parking, help improve air quality and contribute to biodiversity.
+is safe and accessible for all;

+- functions efficiently to get everyone around, takes account of the diverse needs of all its of the diverse needs of all its potential users and provides a genuine choice of sustainable transport modes; - limits the impacts of car use by prioritising and encouraging walking, cycling and public transport, mitigating impacts and identifying opportunities to improve air quality; - promotes activity and social interaction, contributing to health, well-being, accessibility, and inclusion; and - incorporates green infrastructure, including street trees to soften the impact of car parking, help improve air quality and contribute to biodiversity.